javier-ddom/javier-ddom/README.md

 - 👋 Hi, I’m @javier-ddom
-- 👀 I’m interested in ...
-Doing the thing
+- 👀 I’m interested in data and what machines can discover in it
-- 🌱 I’m currently learning ...
-Data Science
+- 🌱 I’m currently learning more about life, and working little by little on data science projects
-- 💞️ I’m looking to collaborate on ...
-Learning
+- 💞️ I’m looking to collaborate on learning and career leads
-- 📫 How to reach me ... javier.ddom@gmail.com
+- 📫 How to reach me javier.ddom at gmail.com

 <!---
 javier-ddom/javier-ddom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.